GaytriMohapatra/Gemini-Clone/README.md

 Special thanks to the creators of the Gemini AI model and the developers of the Gemini API for making this project possible.

 ---

-Feel free to customize the README further to include additional information or sections as needed for your project.